charliespy/Power-Outages-Analysis/README.md

 <p style="text-align:center"><iframe src="assets/missingness_1.html" width=800 height=600 frameBorder=0></iframe></p>

-We get a p-value of approximately 0.0, when we use 0.05 as our significance threshold, we should reject the null hypothesis that the distribution of the cause when demand loss is missing is the same as the distribution of the cause when demand loss is not missing.
+We get a p-value of 0.0, when we use 0.05 as our significance threshold, we should reject the null hypothesis that the distribution of the cause when demand loss is missing is the same as the distribution of the cause when demand loss is not missing.
 In another word, demand loss is not dependent on the cause.

-**`CLIMATE.CATEGORY` & `DEMAND.LOSS.MW`:**
+1. **`CLIMATE.CATEGORY` & `DEMAND.LOSS.MW`:**

 Null Hypothesis (H0): the distribution of the climate when demand loss is missing is the same as the distribution of the climate when demand loss is not missing